MarkOtwane/otwanemark254-portfolio-website/README.md

 # Mark Otwane - Portfolio Website

-A modern, responsive portfolio website showcasing my skills as a Software Engineer specializing in Python, Angular, and NestJS.
+A modern, responsive portfolio website showcasing my skills as a Software Engineer specializing in Python, Angular, and Node JS.

 ## 🚀 Features